lpconway/protein_gene_dicts/README.md

 # protein_gene_dicts
-Provide dictionaries to convert UniProt accessions to geney symbols and vice versa
+Provides dictionaries to convert UniProt accessions to geney symbols and vice versa